ElieRu/open-crud/README.md

 # Overview
 ---

-OpenCrud is an open-source package created in native PHP that simplifies connecting to MySQL databases and makes it easier to manage databases using object-oriented programming.
+open-crud is an open-source package created in native PHP that simplifies connecting to MySQL databases and makes it easier to manage databases using object-oriented programming.

 **Some challenges :**
 - How to connect my app to the database?